 Don’t obsess over coverage area at the expense of quality.
 Try to get the balance right.

 Using wood cleaners and wood brighteners open up the pores of the wood so that maximum stain absorption can occur.
-This is an important step in helping the deck stain last.
+This is an essential step in helping the wood deck stain last.
 The deeper they soak in, the stronger their bond is with the wood.
 But keep in mind that if you clean and brighten the wood as you should, the wood will absorb more stain, and you may not cover as much area as advertised because more stain is absorbed.
 The upside is that the stain will last longer.

 Factor #5: Price of Deck Stain